taurusilver7/forge/README.md

 Every child component can use the dnd-monitor, as long the parent/root component was wrapped by the DndContext.
 With the useDndMonitor & onDragEnd event, find the dragged element and add to the list of elements.

 Map through the added elements to render them in the designer.
+For each form element (Text field, Number field), style the designer component to render them in designer workspace.

 ## Deploy on Vercel